eclipse-hono/hono/site/content/user-guide/device-registry.md

 * Method: `GET`
 * Status Codes:
   * 200 (OK): Credentials for the device have been found, body contains the credentials.
   The body differs from the body for a specific type since it may contain an arbitrary number of credentials.
 It contains a property `total` indicating the total number of credentials returned.
-The credentials are containing in property `credentials`.
+The credentials are contained in property `credentials`.
   * 404 (Not Found): No credentials for the device are registered.

 **Example**